-While StepZen's service runs in the cloud, we've developed a command-line interface to help you quickly build and deploy your StepZen API.
-This topic describes how to set up those tools.
+Before creating a GraphQL API with StepZen, you must install the CLI (command-line interface) to help you quickly build and deploy your StepZen API.
+This topic describes how to set up this tool.

 Install StepZen